Lesen Sie diesen Text auf Deutsch

-ZEIT ONLINE has evaluated data on each of the approximately 6 million moves from eastern Germany to western Germany that took place from 1991, the first full year German unification, to 2017.
+ZEIT ONLINE has evaluated data on each of the approximated 6 million moves between eastern Germany and western Germany that took place from 1991, the first full year after the German unification, to 2017.
 The data tells one of the least documented stories of German post-war history, showing that after reunification, nearly a quarter of the original population of East Germany moved to the West.
 In all, 3,681,649 people left.
 The data also shows that the 2,451,176 moves from the West to the East weren't enough to stop the decline in many places.
 For the first time, we now have a clear view of what exactly happened in every region of the East and West after the fall of the Berlin Wall.

 Emigration from the East Took Place in Waves

 Data compiled since 1957 shows the long history of migration between East Germany (including East Berlin) and the West – and then the continuing migration from the region after reunification.